What Not To Feed Your Pet

 This challenge will often be two-fold when they’re begging for food—and often it’ll be human food they’re after.

 So, there are heaps of things that our pets can’t eat.
-They’ll eat them all right, mostly to feed their curious natures, although certain foods can make them sick, even deathly so.
+They’ll eat them all right, mostly to feed their curious natures, although certain foods can make them sick, and some very sick.